OA Alliance at UNFCCC COP30

 In 2019, the UN Framework Convention on Climate Change (UNFCCC) created an official Ocean and Climate Change Dialogue to host critical discussions about how national governments can leverage elements of the Paris Climate Agreement to accelerate ocean-based mitigation efforts and combat climate-ocean changes.

-Since 2020, countries have begun the work of incorporating ocean mitigation and adaptation aspects across their Nationally Determined Contributions (NDCs) and National Adaptation Plans (NAPs), though more examples and increased climate financing are needed to support governments in this work moving forward.
+Since 2020, countries have begun the work of incorporating ocean mitigation and adaptation aspects across their Nationally Determined Contributions (NDCs) and National Adaptation Plans (NAPs).
+More examples and increased climate financing are needed to support governments in this work.
+This year’s UNFCCC Meeting, COP30 is being held in Belem, Brazil and will focus on implementation of Parties NDCs/ NAPs and ongoing work to finance climate mitigation and adaptation projects.
+Three reports were issued by the UNFCCC last month, showing slow steady progress of Parties, but the pace must accelerate to keep goals of the Paris Climate Agreement in reach.

-Specifically, adequate climate finance [Blue Finance Window] for ocean mitigation and adaptation must be sought for projects that protect seafood security and sovereignty in developing regions around the world.
+• 💰 Adequate climate finance through the creation of a Blue Finance Window and other relevant mechanisms for ocean mitigation and coastal adaptation projects.
+These should include projects that protect seafood security and sovereignty in developing regions around the world.

-The OA Alliance has partnered with LUMA Storytelling to create a short film, “Changing Waters: Time for Action on Ocean Acidification,” featuring OA Alliance members’ stories and experiences tackling ocean acidification and climate-ocean change in North America, Latin America, and the Pacific Island Region.
+We are proud to share the global premiere of our short film“ “Changing Waters: Time for Action on Ocean Acidification.”
+Created by the OA Alliance and LUMA Storytelling, the film features OA Alliance members’ stories and experiences tackling ocean acidification and climate-ocean change in North America, Latin America, and the Pacific Island Region.

 Filmed in Washington State, Colombia, and Fiji, this character-led short film follows real individuals from the government, indigenous communities, the seafood industry, and scientists who are responding to the accelerating impacts of ocean acidification and calling for action.

-The piece aims to inspire broader awareness of this work and accelerate action at a critical moment for climate policy and financing at the UNFCCC meeting, COP30, which will occur in Belem, Brazil November 11-20, 2025.
+The piece aims to inspire broader awareness of this work and accelerate action at a critical moment for climate policy and financing.

 Premiere dates and times:

-• VIRTUAL: November 19 between 12:00pm-1:30pm local time at the Virtual Ocean Pavilion.
+• VIRTUAL: Wednesday, November 19 between 12:00pm-1:30pm (Brazilian Time Zone) at the Virtual Ocean Pavilion.
 Register for the virtual premiere here.

 Next